 I'm gonna raise the stakes; I'm gonna smoke you out.

-Years from now, in her darkest moments, the girl cowering beside her mother on the street will remember those screams, those cries of anguish that sound as though every shred of hope is being ripped from every soul.
+Years from now, the girl cowering beside her mother on the street will still remember them with perfect clarity, these cries of anguish that sound as though every shred of hope is being ripped from every soul.
 The noise echoes in her sensitive ears; it's harmonious and dissonant all at once, throwing her thoughts in a tailspin.

 That's when she starts seeing things.
-Horrible, awful, terrible things.
+Terrible, nightmarish things.
 Things that make her head spin and her stomach heave, and, before she knows it, she's retching on the street; the images of skin melting off the faces of passers-by and maggots corrupting their bodies fill her vision, even when she squeezes her eyes closed.

 She does not scream, she won't, no matter how much she wants to, because it's not real – it can't be real, these things she's seeing are impossible and it has to have something to do with the mist in the air.
 With each second the panic mounts; with each moment, the fear threatens to send her over the edge.